BitTigerInst/MonkeyKing_crawler_recommender/README.md

   * locall run
     * crawler
       * Follow and learn the code of Bittiger tutorial
-      * Re-write the code for another appstore, run it locally
+      * Re-write the simple code for another appstore, run it locally
+      * Save results into MongoDB
-    * recommender
+    * recommender (next project)
       * Follow and learn the code of Bittiger tutorial
       * Re-write the code for another appstore, run it locally
-  * run on server (bonus)
+  * run on server (next project)
     * crawler
       * Modify the code for server (multiple workers)
       * Deploy the code on server